Item Type |

 Once a month, library charges are submitted to Business Affairs and posted directly to your OSU account.
 An invoice is sent to you at the beginning of each month if you have any charges.

 Items considered lost will be billed to your OSU account.
-The lost item charge for OSU items returned within 1 year of the billing date are automatically credited.
+If you find an item marked as lost and return it within one year of the billing date, the charge is automatically credited back to your account.
 Overdue fines and processing fees may still apply.
-Lost Valley Library items will not affect your borrowing privileges.
+Lost OSU Library items will not affect your borrowing privileges.
 Refunds for Summit and ILL are determined by the lending library.

 Non-OSU patrons' borrowing privileges will be temporarily suspended if library charges exceed $100 and they will be reinstated when those charges have been resolved.